DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 afford to anymore.

 I covered the strategic case for B2B in depth in an earlier post.
 The short version: B2B buyers reorder on a schedule.
 DTC buyers reorder when they feel like it.
-Merchants using Shopify's B2B features report 4.1x higher reorder frequency compared to DTC orders.
-That's not a small channel uplift — that's a different kind of customer relationship.
+Per Shopify's earnings reporting, merchants using Shopify's B2B features see 4.1x higher reorder frequency compared to DTC orders.
+That's not a small channel uplift, that's a different kind of customer relationship.
+For the full unit economics comparison, the DTC contribution margin framework gives you the structure to model it properly.

 The margin profile is counterintuitive to founders who price B2B at 50% of retail and immediately conclude it's worse economics.
 It usually isn't.
 Here's why.